Table of Contents

 The process for how to dispute a credit card charge depends on the credit card issuer as well as the reason for the dispute.
 Just as issuers have their own process for how to apply for a credit card, they also have their own process for filing a dispute.
 That being said, here is the general process for each type of credit card dispute:

-• Fraudulent charge disputes: If a dispute is related to fraudulent charges, the cardholder can contact the credit card company.
+• Fraudulent charge disputes: If a dispute is related to fraudulent charges, the cardholder can contact the credit card company immediately.
 The company may request proof of a police report or other documentation that proves their credit card was either lost or stolen.

-It’s important that you do not pay for the disputed charge while the issue is still being resolved, though you’ll still want to make the credit card minimum payment to avoid late fees or other penalties.
+You are not required to pay for the disputed charge while the issue is still being resolved, though you’ll still want to make the credit card minimum payment to avoid late fees or other penalties.

 Generally, consumers have 60 days to file a request to dispute a credit card charge.
+(However, as noted earlier, there is no time limit for reporting a charge related to fraud.)
 After filing a dispute with the credit card issuer, the issuer has 30 days to send a letter acknowledging the dispute, and they must settle the issue within 90 days of receiving the letter.

 The Takeaway

-If a consumer believes that a billing error occurred, their card was used fraudulently, or they received bad service or unrendered services, then they have a right to dispute the charge with their credit card issuer.
-Not all issues can be resolved with a dispute.
-However, it’s worth confirming what options the credit card issuer has for moving forward when you’re unhappy with a charge.
+If a consumer believes that a billing error occurred, their card was used fraudulently, or they received bad service or services were never delivered, they have a right to dispute the charge with their credit card issuer.
+Following the proper process for the type of charge being disputed may help protect them from fraud or inaccurate information on their credit report.

 FAQ